 A solar generator works by utilizing batteries, solar panels, and an inverter to transfer solar rays into electricity.

-Another great thing about solar generator is that most have alternate charging methods.
+Another great thing about a solar generator is that most have alternative charging methods.

 You can charge solar generators with a standard home plug or a car cigarette lighter on your next road trip to have on the go electricity that can be used at any time.